 Different Types of Textures in Interior Design

-Texture describes how objects feel when touched, representing tactile qualities.
-However, you can also perceive texture visually by simply looking at it.
-There are two different types of textures in interior design:
+Texture describes how objects feel when touched, but you can also perceive it visually.
+When discussing terms of materials, there are two different types of texture in interior design you need to know for that ideal look:

 - Tactile Texture